 - old tiles and plaster

 Please note: This is limited to one car boot load (up to 6x 120 litre sacks or "black bags") of this type of waste per visit.
 Only one visit per month is permitted.
 Quantities above this allowance will need to be disposed of at the Waste Transfer Station where a charge is calculated.
-Contact a site attendant to dispose of any DIY or demolition waste.
+Please contact a site attendant before you dispose of any DIY or demolition waste.

 An automatic number plate recognition system is in place and repeat visitors or those presenting large amounts of this type of waste will be charged.